Planning the best chatbot

 Congratulations you’ve had that lightbulb moment and you have an idea to create the best chatbot, or maybe you’ve heard so much about chatbots lately you feel you should explore the idea of using one for your company.
 If you want to read more about how a chatbot can help your company read our Why using chatbots for business can help you remain competitive blog post

-Chatbots have progressed rapidly over the past couple of years with advancements in Natural Language Processing (NLP) utilised used across voice and text driven interfaces.
+Chatbots have progressed rapidly over the past couple of years with advancements in Natural Language Processing (NLP) utilized used across voice and text-driven interfaces.
 There has never been a better time to start a conversational UI project.
 However its still vitally important to plan your project carefully.

 At The Bot Forge, we like to ask our clients the following questions to ensure we have a clear understanding of what they want to achieve with their chatbot project.

-So whether you are looking at creating your own bot, or commisioning a team of chatbot experts like ourselves 😉 then it’s important to ask yourself the following 10 questions before you start building the best chatbot.
+So whether you are looking at creating your own bot, or commissioning a team of chatbot experts like ourselves ;) then it’s important to ask yourself the following 10 questions before you start building the best chatbot.

 1. What is the purpose of your chatbot?